When I think of a cheesy pie, I imagine something dense and, well, super cheesy. This pie defies my preconceptions!

 Cheesy Artichoke Pie

-- 1 bunch scallions, finely sliced, including some of the green part
+1 bunch scallions, finely sliced, including the green part

-- 1 can (15 ounces) quartered artichoke hearts packed in water, well drained
+1 (15-ounce) can quartered artichoke hearts packed in water, well drained

 Heat the oven and butter the pan: